cartheur-research/aiventure-joi/README.md

 _What about it?_

-* 1.30m tall, robust Robotis motors, high-strength plastic for weight and loss of _fear factor_
+* 1.30m tall, robust Robotis motors, high-strength plastic for weight and loss of user _fear factor_
 * Microphone, speakers, camera
 * Three accelerometers for redudant walking stabilization
 * AeonAI presence standard